renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_has_any_hyperlinks <hyperlink string>
 ```

-Similar to `-zui_std_is_any_hyperlink`, but doesn't return type of the hyperlink recognized.
+Similar to `-zui_std_is_any_hyperlink`, but doesn't return the type of the hyperlink recognized.
 Testable.

 ---